ernest03011/react-app/README.md

 - Then, run pnpm dev

 Note: I used pnpm since it provides great speed and storage efficiency.
 However other packages management tool can be used such as npm or yarn.

+### Features

+CRUD

+- Add a TODO
+- View all TODOs
+- Delete a single TODO
+- Edit a single TODO

+Extra Features

+- View remaining TODOs for completion
+- Filter TODOS by (All, Active - NOt completed yet - , completed )
+- Remove All Completed TODOS